What is Ex Works (EXW)?

 Both FBO and EXW terms clarify the responsibilities and costs in a shipping process between sellers and buyers.
 However, FBO assigns responsibilities between the seller and buyer more evenly than EXW.
 Sellers typically offer products at a lower price to buyers if they go for the EXW terms.

 Pros and Cons of EXW

-To sellers, EXW’s advantage is obvious that they cover the minimum scope of responsibilities and costs.
+To sellers EXW’s advantage is obvious, that they only cover the minimum scope of responsibilities and costs.
 To buyers, the EXW agreement can also bring benefits.
 As the shipping costs and responsibilities are on the buyers’ side, they can control the entire shipping process to ensure the products are safe.
 The shipping method is favorable to subsequent local transportation.
-Additionally, buyers can also better forecast the costs and avoid sellers to charge a higher shipping fee.
+Additionally, buyers can also better forecast the costs and avoid sellers charging a higher shipping fee.

 Furthermore, a seller will usually prefer to apply EXW terms if he does not have an export license, and thus the buyer will be responsible for paying for it.
 Under the EXW terms, buyers must look for freight forwarders who can offer both the door-to-door service and support customs (export and import) clearance process.

 While deciding on the shipping agreement, buyers should consider the freight fees and the benefits and drawbacks of different incoterms to determine explicit and implicit costs.

 CFI is the official provider of the Certified Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: